mppan821/homelab/docs/weave-gitops-ui.md

 # Weave GitOps UI (Flux Dashboard)

-This guide shows how to add the Weave GitOps UI so you can explore Flux reconciliation status through a web interface.
-The UI deployment is optional; keep it behind authentication and only expose it within trusted networks.
+This guide shows how to add the optional Weave GitOps UI so you can browse Flux reconciliation status from a web browser.
+Keep the dashboard behind authentication and expose it only on trusted networks.

-## 1. Prepare credentials
+## 1. Pick an admin password

-The chart ships with a default admin account (username `admin`).
-Decide on a password and keep the bcrypt hash handy if you want to rotate it later:
+The chart ships with a local admin account (username `admin`).
+Generate a bcrypt hash so you can rotate the password later:

 ```bash
 htpasswd -nbB admin 'change-me' | cut -d':' -f2
 # copy the hash output (starts with $2y$...)
 ```

-> Tip: updating the `passwordHash` in the HelmRelease and reconciling Flux rotates the dashboard password.
+You can replace `'change-me'` with any strong password; update the HelmRelease with the matching hash whenever you want to rotate credentials.

 ## 2. Add the HelmRepository to Flux

-Create `clusters/homelab/infrastructure/sources/helm/weave-gitops-helmrepository.yaml` with:
+Create `clusters/homelab/infrastructure/sources/helm/weave-gitops-helmrepository.yaml`:

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1